 By 1998, more than 2,000 guests attended the Crawfish Boil.
 In 2012, the group attained a Guinness World Record for the "largest crayfish (sic) party at a single venue."
 The official total for that event was 3399 participants.
 In 2013, we held our 25th Annual Crawfish Boil, chaired by founder Pete Terrebonne, with over 4000 people and 20,000 pounds of crawfish.

-In 2018, the LSU Alumni of San diego will celebrate our 30th anniversary, with the biggest Crawfish Boil in the World back at at SDCCU Stadium in San Diego on May 27.
+In 2020, we will celebrate our 32nd anniversary, with the biggest Crawfish Boil in the World back at the Chargers Old Practice Field in Mission Valley on Sunday, May 24, 2020.